reedhackman/dealer_anomaly/README.md

-This project assumes that the most overly positive endorsement of the car dealership is one that recommends the dealer, gives 5/5 stars for each of the five rating categories, and includes as many people employees of the dealership as possible.
+This project assumes that the most overly positive endorsement of the car dealership is one that recommends the dealer, gives 5/5 stars for each of the five rating categories, and includes as many employees of the dealership as possible.
 The justification for this is that it will bring up the average score for each of the rating categories, thus making the user more likely to select said dealership when deciding where to shop.
-Because most of the reviews give full stars across categories, we need and additional field to sort by, and each employee that is interacted with in the review adds credibility to the quality of the dealership.
+Because most of the reviews give full stars across categories, we need an additional field to sort by, and each employee that is interacted with in the review adds credibility to the quality of the dealership.
 Additionally, this project was done at the beginning of 2021, when the United States is in the middle of the COVID-19 pandemic and people are incentivized to interact with as few people